rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/_index.md

 - Look for trends in your environment
 - Save your logs to a safe location outside of your cluster
 - Stay informed of events like a container crashing, a pod eviction, or a node dying
-- More easily debugg and troubleshoot problems
+- More easily debug and troubleshoot problems

 Rancher supports integration with the following services: